vgurianov/qm/docs/index.md

 ## 3. Site Overview
 In sections "1.Key points" and "2.
-Main quantum effects", we an extended description of the quantum effects is given, documentation for the software is presented, and experimental results are presented.
+Main quantum effects", an extended description of the quantum effects is given, documentation for the software is presented, and experimental results are presented.
 The simulation software is implemented in Python 3.

 The resource also discusses some additional issues of quantum theory in section "3.
 Other quantum models".